MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 ## How to fill in age of death information

-This information is already represented in the HostAssociated and HumanAsosiated checklists, and can be filled in using the `host_age and ` and `host_life_stage`
+This information is already represented in the HostAssociated and HumanAsosiated checklists, and can be filled in using the `host_age` and `host_life_stage`

 ## How to indicate 'merged' individuals